 This shortcode allows you to display a list of LifterLMS courses together to create a single “course library” page for your membership site.
 Three LifterLMS courses are listed per row.
-Requires the latest Memberium Wizard add-on to work.
+Requires the latest version of the Memberium page templates to work.
 We recommend this be used with the ‘Elementor‘ page builder plugin.
 It can also be used with other page builder plugins.
 If you’d prefer to not use a page builder plugin at all, you can use the [membc_course-grid-lifterlms-basic] shortcode instead.

 Here’s an example of this shortcode being used to list multiple LifterLMS courses on a single WordPress page to make a single ‘course directory’ or ‘course library page.